ViliVdev/SonicRunners/README.md

 # SonicRunners
-Sonic fun game made with HTML and JavaScript
+Sonic fan game made with HTML and JavaScript